Iraqi Style Dog Fight

 8. With her marriage she got a new name and a dress.

-9. Show me a piano falling down a mine shaft and I'll show you A-flat miner.
+9. Show me a piano falling down a mine shaft and I'll show you

 10. When a clock is hungry it goes back four seconds.